groupme-js/GroupMeCommunityDocs/push.md

 ---
-title: "Websockets"
+title: "Websocket Gateway"
 description: "Learn how to interact with GroupMe's Websocket Gateway via the API."
 ---

-## WebSockets Overview
+# WebSockets Overview

 GroupMe’s real-time messaging is powered by a [Faye-based Bayeux WebSocket protocol](https://faye.jcoglan.com/browser/subscribing.html).
 Clients subscribe to various channels and receive structured push messages.